 What can you do as a software engineer to help prevent climate change?

-I used to think that recycling our garbage and driving electric cars was the best we could do!
-However, it turns out that we can do a lot more to address global warming by contributing to reducing greenhouse gas emissions.
+I used to think that recycling garbage and driving electric cars was the best we could do!
+However, we can do much more to address global warming by reducing greenhouse gas emissions.

 Be among the first to learn about Green Software Engineering and make an impact by helping prevent climate change!